aquasecurity/aws-marketplace-eks-byol/README.md

   Use this CloudFormation template to create a managed RDS Postgres instance for Aqua CSP.

   [![Launch Stack](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=aqua-rds&templateURL=https://aqua-security-public.s3.amazonaws.com/AquaRDS.yaml)

+  >Note the values for the RDS Endpoint URL and port from the CloudFormation Outputs

   #### 3. Deploy Aqua CSP
   The aquactl utility provides an interactive experience that allows you to configure the CSP installation